 1. List three reasons why you might visit Punjabi Market.

+1.

+2.

+3.

+Activity:

-Where is the largest population of South Asians presently concentrated in the Lower Mainland?
-Where is the largest South Asian shopping district presently?
-Create a colourful map illustrating these locations.
+Where is the largest population of South Asians presently concentrated in the Lowe Where is the largest South Asian shopping district presently?
+Create a colourful mathese locations.

+Answer the following questions:

-1. Where was the first Sikh temple of North America located and when was it completed?
+1. Where was the first Sikh temple of North America located and when was it com pleted?

+Answer: